sudeshnb/Privacy-Policies/numzip.md

 ### **8. Contact Information**

-If you have any questions about this privacy policy or your child’s privacy, please contact us at:
+If you have any questions about this privacy policy or your child’s privacy, please contact us at: onyxsioit@gmail.com

-Onyxsio
-onyxsioit@gmail.com
-[Your Contact Address]